Weverton (footballer, born 1987): International career

-On 31 July 2016, Weverton was called by the Brazilian Olympic team for the 2016 Summer Olympics by manager Rogério Micale to replace Fernando Prass who left the team due to injury.
+On 31 July 2016, Weverton was called by the Brazilian Olympic team for the 2016 Summer Olympics by head coach Rogério Micale to replace Fernando Prass who left the team due to injury.
 In the gold medal match, Weverton made a key save against Germany's Nils Petersen on the fifth penalty shot, which helped Brazil win their first Olympic football gold.

 After winning gold medal at the 2016 Rio Olympics, Weverton was called up by coach Tite to qualification matches against Ecuador and Colombia.

 Weverton made his return, after more than three years, to the Brazil national team on 9 October 2020.
 On the subject of making his return, Weverton said that "It was a special game for me."

 In June 2021, Weverton was included in Brazil's squad for the 2021 Copa América on home soil.
 On 23 June, he appeared in Brazil's third group match, a 2–1 win over Colombia.

 On 7 November 2022, Weverton was named in the squad for the 2022 FIFA World Cup.
 He was brought on as a substitute for Alisson in the 80th minute of Brazil's round of 16 game against South Korea, with Brazil 4–1 up.
 He did not concede any as Brazil maintained the scoreline.